netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 01-input-rabbit.conf

 Reads flows from a rabbitmq queue.
-(The ".disabled" extenstion can be removed from other 01-input configs available in conf.d/ to get flows from other sources.)
+(The ".disabled" extention can be removed from other 01-input configs available in conf.d/ to get flows from other sources, probably for testing.)

+### 05-translate-pmacct.conf

+Renames fields provided by pmacct processes to match what the pipeline uses (from before we used pmacct).

 ### 10-preliminaries.conf